lorenzifrancesco/rust-waves/README.md

 ## Comments
 We expect to have an improved reliability development experience with respect to Julia, and a slightly slower development due to absence of dynamic types.
-GPU support will be also more difficult
+GPU support will be also more difficult.
-Performance is critical and we should